 The Writing life

-It is interesting, though, thinking about why this issue is motivating me to write more than say selling $5m of new homes in 3 months to the coolest people around, or rebuilding my office team to a top notch level after a full year of re-jiggering, or raising a great kid, or the new land I’m looking at, or the hundred of other things I do weekly that actually pretty interesting.
+It is interesting, though, thinking about why a tangled client issue is motivating me to write more than say selling $5m of new homes in 3 months to the coolest people around, or rebuilding my office team to a top notch level after a full year of re-jiggering, or raising a great kid, or the new land I’m looking at, or the hundred of other things I do weekly that actually pretty interesting.
 So, maybe if I continue to write, I’ll figure out why I continue to write about this, but at exact moment, I have no idea.
 Maybe the newness - the other stuff is sort of old hat.
 Maybe the mix of personal, business, legal strategy necessitated really sparks my brain.
 Maybe it’s just the education I’m getting - if I lived closer to a University I’m sure I’d be taking classes all the time.
 Maybe this is why people become lawyers, because it’s interesting.

 Maybe it’s the competition between parties.
 Maybe it’s the desire to win - I’ve always been very competitive.
 Maybe it’s because it’s helping me define my boundaries and lines that don’t get crossed after spending 22 years of taking one for the team 15 times a day just to keep the show going, since the show must go on.